Amitheous/PortfolioProject/README.md

-#Portfolio Project
+# Portfolio Project

-Trying to put together some of the things I've been working on.

-Viewable live at techtimeless.com
+A place to put things that I have worked on together in one place to showcase.

+# What I Learned

+* The importance of folder and file organization, especially when something grows beyond a single page
+* Web optimization (Page load times, browser compatibility, etc)